Over 25 actionable festive packaging tips

 Introduction

-Consumer activity in the run up to Christmas
+Consumer activity in the run-up to Christmas

-Preparing for Christmas as a retailer in 2024
+Preparing for Christmas as a retailer in 2025

-Preparing for Christmas as a retailer in 2024 is particularly challenging, yet remains crucial.
-It is vital to review last year’s performance, assess and plan inventory, ensure a cohesive marketing strategy, consider staffing levels, trading hours, returns and much more.
+Preparing for Christmas as a retailer in 2025 is particularly challenging, yet remains crucial.
+It is vital to review last year’s performance, assess and plan inventory, ensure a cohesive marketing strategy, consider your staffing levels, trading hours, returns and much more.
 Ultimately, preparing for Christmas as a retailer provides the best chance of a successful holiday trading period.

-It all adds up to another potentially challenging – and competitive – festive season for businesses that rely on seasonal trade.
+It all adds up to another potentially challenging and competitive festive season for businesses that rely on seasonal trade.

-Christmas packaging boxes
+Christmas packaging

-Advice for business during Christmas
+Advice for businesses during Christmas

-But how can your Christmas packaging (and packaging in general) help with this?
-And how does it fit into your overall plans?
+But how can your Christmas packaging (and packaging in general) help with this, and how does it fit into your overall plans?

-Frequently neglected – or sometimes ignored altogether – your packaging can play a massive part in your success during the festive period.
-And this isn’t just your printed, retail packaging – it applies to your transit, postal and eCommerce fulfilment boxes, too.
+Frequently neglected, or sometimes ignored altogether, your packaging can play a massive part in your success during the festive period, and this isn’t just your printed, retail packaging; it applies to your transit, postal, and eCommerce fulfilment boxes, too.

 The guide splits these into several categories and topics, including the following: